 Berlin's Bensimon wants to bring the apartment hotel into the 21st century.
 Everything from booking and check-in to in-room comfort settings is digitalised, adding a modern touch to the boutique hotel experience–while aiming to make sustainability smart and fun.

 Both are leading a modern wave to make sustainability more than a marketing afterthought.
-And both have chosen OAS showers from Orbital Systems to protect natural resources and save money, while offering guests the best shower they've likely ever had.
+And both have chosen Orbital Showers from Orbital Systems to protect natural resources and save money, while offering guests the best shower they've likely ever had.